xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vset.md

 <h1 class="heading"><span class="name">Value Set</span> <span class="command">{R}←{X}⎕VSET Y</span></h1>

-`⎕VSET` is a system function that allows setting the values of names in a target namespace or target namespaces.
+`⎕VSET` enables values to be set for names in a target namespace or target namespaces.

-`Y` is a specification of the names, and their values, and must be either:
+`Y` specifies the names and the values to set for them.
+It must be one of the following:

 * a nested vector or scalar, where each element is a name-value pair.
 The name must be a simple character vector.
-* a two-element nested array, where the first element is a matrix of names, and the second element is a vector or scalar of value(s).
-If multiple names are specified, and the value is a scalar, the same value is used for all names.
+* a two-element nested array, where the first element is a matrix of names and the second element is a vector or scalar of value(s).
+If multiple names are specified and the value is a scalar, the same value is used for all names.

 All names must have nameclass 0, 2, 8 or 9 in the target namespace(s).
+For more information on nameclasses, see [`⎕NC`](nc.md).

-If `X` is specified, it must be an array that references one or more target namespaces.
-The possible values are the same as those allowed for [`⎕NS`](ns.md).
-The namespace(s) referenced must already exist, or a `VALUE ERROR` is produced.
+If specified, `X` must be an array that references one or more namespaces.
+This means that `X` must be one of:

+* a simple character scalar or vector identifying the name of a namespace.
+* a reference to a namespace.
+* an array in which each item is one of the above.
+If `X` refers to multiple namespaces, then `⎕VSET` processes each item of `X` in ravel order, using the entire right argument `Y`; this is equivalent to `X ⎕VSET¨⊂Y`.

+The namespace(s) referenced must already exist, or a `VALUE ERROR` is generated.

 If `X` is not specified, the target namespace is the current namespace.

 The result `R` is a shy reference to the target namespace(s).